-Colorado has a unique voter-centric model for elections.
+Colorado has a unique and nationally recognized voter-centric model for elections.
 For elections conducted by the County Clerk (Primaries, General, Presidential or odd-year coordinated November election), every active voter will receive their ballot by mail.
-Voter centers become available early and through election day for full voter services: registration, ballot replacement, accessible voting, etc. So the steps to voter are easy:
+Vote centers become available early and through election day for full voter services: registration, ballot replacement, accessible voting, etc. So the steps to vote are easy:

 1. Register or update your voter registration.